ansilove/AnsiLove.framework/README.md

 	BOOL fileHasComments;
 	BOOL fileHasFlags;

 The first property, `fileHasRecord` stands above the others, which means if a file doesn't have a SAUCE record, it's evident it doesn't have SAUCE comments and objects.
 My advice: don't check `fileHasComments` and `fileHasFlags` if you already know there is no SAUCE record.
 Don't get my wrong, nothing will explode if you do so (not even the sun).
 But the answer will always be NO in that case so it's a waste of time.
 What if a file contains a SAUCE record on the other hand?
-It's nevertheless possible it doesn't have comments and objects.
+It's nevertheless possible it doesn't have comments and flags.
 So if `fileHasRecord` is YES, you should try the other two BOOL values as well.
 Let's assume your class instance is still `*sauce` and you now checked for all three BOOL types, knowing the details.
 How to retrieve the SAUCE?
 Easy. `ALSauceMachine` stores the SAUCE record into properties, right at your fingertips:

 	NSString  *ID;
 	NSString  *version;